 Once you’re training for muscle growth and eating a good lean bulking diet, the next thing to look at is your sleep.
 A recent study found that when lifters were taught how to improve their sleep, they gained muscle 30% faster than the control group:

-And, thinking logically, if more of the calories you’re eating are going towards muscle growth, then fewer will go towards fat gain, right?
-So we’d also expect that improving our sleep might allow us to gain something like 30% less fat, right?
-But that wasn’t the case.
-It turns out that the group who improved their sleep were building more muscle from fewer calories, achieving simultaneous muscle growth and fat loss:
+And, of course, more muscle growth at a given rate of weight gain means less fat gain, right?
+So we’d expect that improving our sleep might allow us to gain 30% less fat.
+That wasn’t the case.
+The group who improved their sleep could build more muscle with fewer calories, getting more energy from fat.

 This study isn’t an outlier, either.
-Previous research found the same effect.
+Previous research found the same increase in muscle growth.
 And we also see the same effect when people are given supplements that improve their sleep, such as melatonin (study).
-As time goes on, it’s becoming more and more clear that by improving our sleep, we can reliably gain less fat while bulking.

-What’s especially cool about these studies is that anyone can replicate them.
-These participants weren’t put in a sleep lab, they were just given a few simple instructions about how to get better sleep:
+Best of all, these participants weren’t put in a sleep lab, they were just given a few simple instructions about how to get better sleep:

 - Get enough sleep: 7–8 hours is enough for most people.
 I recommend giving yourself 8–8.5 hours and then seeing if you wake up early.
 Then, if you find that you’re routinely waking up after 7 hours feeling refreshed, great.
 Switch to 7 hours.